JSB2010/virus-total-scanner-app/CONTRIBUTING.md

-# Contributing to Sentinel Guard
+# Contributing to DropSentinel

-Thank you for your interest in contributing to Sentinel Guard!
+Thank you for your interest in contributing to DropSentinel!
 We welcome contributions from the community and are grateful for any help you can provide.

 ## 🤝 Code of Conduct